Ministry and Coaching: An Odd Mix or Needed Addition?

-In January 2019 CTS is launching a coaching training program as part of its commitment to lifelong learning.
+In January 2019 Columbia Theological Seminary is launching a coaching training program, The Coaching Institute (TCI@CTS), as part of its commitment to lifelong learning.

-Years ago I received coach training under the same faculty who will be leading CTS’s program.
+Years ago I received coach training under the same faculty who will be leading TCI@CTS.

 That training was one of the most valuable continuing education efforts I’ve pursued!